kevinlimantoro123/tp/docs/DeveloperGuide.md

 #### Implementation

 The undo/redo mechanism is facilitated by `AddressBookStateManager`.
-It wraps around an `AddressBook` and adds an undo/redo history, stored internally as a `List` of `AddressBookStateNode`s named `addressBookStates`, and a `currentStatePointer`.
+It wraps around an `AddressBook` and adds an undo/redo history, stored internally as a `List` of `AddressBookStateNode`s named `addressBookStateHistory`, and a `currentStatePointer`.
 Additionally, it implements the following operations:

 * `AddressBookStateManager#commit(Modification)` — Saves the current address book state in its history.
 This takes in a `Modification` argument describing the change done.
 * `AddressBookStateManager#undo()` — Restores the previous address book state from its history.
 Also returns the `Modification` undone.